BraxEatsSnacks/bowlingGame/README.md

 #### See?
 It's just like real bowling, except without the potential dissapointment!
 Bowl with me through the journey of more success, my friend.
 It's truly lit.

-Also, it doesn't have to a complete game, so be sure to check that out.
+Also, it doesn't have to a complete game but I decided to only tally total score by frame, because of all of the special rules with spares and strikes so be sure to check that out.
 If you do happen to play a full game and don't want your score card to look weird, make sure your terminal is at least _95 characters_ wide!

 &nbsp;